LTUC/amman-dotnet-401d2/Curriculum/Class39/Resources/OWASP.md

 # OWASP

 OWASP stands for Open Web Application Security Project.
-Non-profit org whoe purpose is to promote secure web app developement and esign.
+Non-profit org whoe purpose is to promote secure web app development and esign.

-The OWASP top Ten project is updated every few ysers and they publis hteh top 10 list of most critical web security risks.
+The OWASP top Ten project is updated every few ysers and they publish the top 10 list of most critical web security risks.

 ### 1. SQL Injection
 SQL injection is the use of
-modifying an input parameter that can force a slq statemetn to execute in a different way than intended.
+modifying an input parameter that can force a slq statement to execute in a different way than intended.

 Code Example: [HERE](https://dotnetcoretutorials.com/2017/10/11/owasp-top-10-asp-net-core-sql-injection/)

 Solution: Sanitize your inputs:

-1. Casting to a non strng type
+1. Casting to a non string type
-   - Maek sure that you are only accepting ints when you require ints.
+   - Make sure that you are only accepting inputs when you require ints.

 .NET Core:
 This can be fixed through [Route] tags.
 This will only work for ints and columns.

-2. Whitelist/Blacklsit/Character Replacement
+2. Whitelist/Blacklist/Character Replacement

-You can run your string text against a whitelist/blacklist that repalces specific charactes before running thesql query.
+You can run your string text against a white-list/blacklist that replaces specific characters before running the sql query.

 3. Parameterized Queries
    - This is the best approach to SQL injection.
-   - Parameterized queires allow us to make sure that each paramter we are using within our sql query is the exact data type we are expecting.
+   - Parameterized queries allow us to make sure that each parameter we are using within our SQL query is the exact data type we are expecting.

 Here is an example: